 Read Full Transcript:

-Hello and welcome to the Insurance For Trades News Wrap for Tradies, Im Paige Estritori and its Thursday, 18 December 2025.
+Hello and welcome to the Insurance For Trades News Wrap for Tradies with me, Paige Estritori, for Thursday, 5 February 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.